Darius Garland NBA Playoffs Player Props: Cavaliers vs. Knicks

-Darius Garland and his Cleveland Cavaliers teammates take the court versus the New York Knicks in the 2023 NBA Playoffs, at 1:00 PM ET on Sunday.
+Darius Garland and his Cleveland Cavaliers teammates match up versus the New York Knicks in the 2023 NBA Playoffs, at 7:00 PM ET on Wednesday.

-With prop bets available for Garland, let's examine some stats and trends to help you find good wagers.

 Darius Garland Prop Bets vs. the Knicks